simagyari/simagyari.github.io/pyqgistutorial/index.md

 ---
-Title: Automating QGIS with Python - from Console to Plugins in hydrology
+title: Automating QGIS with Python - from Console to Plugins in hydrology
 ---